-Where, the λ_j and δ_j are the regression coefficients and u{2i} is the error term.
-Eq.
-(8) postulates that ΔX is related to the past values of itself and that of ΔY .
+where the λ_j and δ_j are the regression coefficients and u{2i} is the error term.
+Equation (8) postulates that ΔX is related to the past values of itself and those of ΔY .

-4. Results and Discussions
+4. Results and Discussion

 4.1 Correlation between energy consumption and per capita income